THK-KU/Single-cell-laser-intracellular-delivery/README.md

 ```

 Skip this step to use `cell_unet_model.pth`, the checkpoint used in the
 paper.
+Download it from Zenodo (DOI: [DOI]) and place it in the repository root.
 Retraining will not reproduce it bit-for-bit.

 ### 4. Predict cell masks